 How to create custom triggers

-Step 1: Add an element to your page in WordPress.
+Step 1: Add an element to your page.
+The examples below show how to do this in WordPress.

 Step 2: Edit the element as HTML.